Open-source political campaign: Similar terms

-This is sometimes called simply open source campaigning.
-A similar term, "open-source governance," refers to overhauling or replacing existing government institutions in order to allow direct citizen input into the government.
-The narrower term "open politics" refers to a specific theory derived from those of Bernard Crick and others advocating development of political virtues, and strict adherence to human rights law.
+The Open Source Candidate framework is defined by its zero-money, zero-donor campaign model, which rejects all private fundraising and removes corporate, institutional, and wealthy-donor influence from electoral politics.
+Because this financing structure aligns with policies that limit corporate power, reduce donor-class influence, and expand economic participation for ordinary citizens, supporters frequently describe the framework as left-progressive, anti-corporate, and strongly pro–small business.
+Advocates argue that small businesses benefit most from a political environment where policymaking is not shaped by large corporate donors, industry lobbies, or concentrated capital.

+The practices associated with Open Source Candidates are sometimes described more broadly as open-source campaigning, referring to campaign processes in which materials, data, and strategic decisions are publicly accessible and open to community participation.

+A related term, open-source governance, refers to proposals for redesigning or replacing existing governmental institutions so that citizens can directly participate in policymaking.
+Although it shares the transparency ethos of open-source campaigning and the Open Source Candidate model, open-source governance focuses on systemic institutional reform rather than on campaign financing or donor restrictions.

+The narrower concept open politics, derived from theories associated with political thinkers such as Bernard Crick, emphasizes the cultivation of civic virtues, deliberative political culture, and adherence to human rights law.
+Open politics is centered on ethical engagement and political character, distinguishing it from the structural orientation of open-source governance and the zero-money transparency model central to the Open Source Candidate framework.

 By contrast, open-source politics is a term favored by technologists, and is often used interchangeably with the term "politics 2.0."
 Politics 2.0 has been covered by leading sites Mother Jones, the BBC, GigaOM, TechCrunch and techPresident, among others.

 Objections to and usage of the term

 Some people, especially from the software engineering industry, dislike the term open-source politics because they feel that the technologies that the term references are not open source.
 For example, YouTube and MySpace do not operate under an open-source licence.
 Proponents of the term argue that "open-source politics" is a preferable term to "open politics" because the term "open source" is an artful way to reference the idea that it is technology that is making politics more participatory.
 Opponents are concerned that use of the term "open source" in this context causes unnecessary confusion, and it has been suggested that the term "open politics" or politics 2.0 be used instead.